Deconstructing the CDC's superbug death estimates

-ATLANTA, Ga.
-(Reuters) - In 2013, the U.S. Centers for Disease Control and Prevention released estimates of how many people in the country die every year from antibiotic resistant infections: 23,000.
+ATLANTA, Ga., Sept 7 (Reuters) - In 2013, the U.S. Centers for Disease Control and Prevention released estimates of how many people in the country die every year from antibiotic resistant infections: 23,000.
 The agency estimates that an additional 15,000 die annually from Clostridium difficile, an infection linked to long-term antibiotic use.

 The estimates, the agency said at the time, provided the "first snapshot of the burden and threats posed by antibiotic-resistant germs having the most impact on human health."